 History of Blogging: The evolution of Blogging (From 1993 Till Today)

-It’s 2019, and the greater part of us know what a blog is, yet do you know the historical backdrop of blogging?
+It’s 2020, and the greater part of us know what a blog is, yet do you know the historical background of blogging?

 You read sites (or if nothing else you’ve presently perused this blog).
 You most likely know about other well-known web journals that spread subjects you’re keen on, and I’m speculating you’ve either dealt with your own—or possibly thought to be beginning a blog sooner or later.